hashicorp/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 * `private_service_connection` - (Required) A `private_service_connection` block as defined below.

+* `ip_configuration` - (Optional) An `ip_configuration` block as defined below.
+This allows a static IP address to be set for this Private Endpoint, otherwise an address is dynamically allocated from the Subnet.
+At most one IP configuration is allowed.
+Changing this forces a new resource to be created.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ---